RMS Olympic: Titanic disaster

-When Olympic offered to take on the survivors, she was turned down by Rostron under order from Ismay, who was concerned that asking the survivors to board a virtual mirror-image of Titanic would cause them distress.
-Olympic then resumed her voyage to Southampton, with all concerts cancelled as a mark of respect, arriving on 21 April.
+When Olympic offered to take on the survivors, she was turned down by Rostron under orders from Ismay, who was concerned that asking the survivors to board a virtual mirror-image of Titanic would cause them distress.
+Olympic then resumed her voyage to Southampton, with all concerts cancelled as a mark of respect, arriving on 21 April with her flags at half-mast.

 Over the next few months, Olympic assisted with both the American and British inquiries into the disaster.
 Deputations from both inquiries inspected Olympics lifeboats, watertight doors and bulkheads and other equipment which were identical to those on Titanic.
-Sea tests were performed for the British enquiry in May, to establish how quickly the ship could turn two points at various speeds, to approximate how long it would have taken Titanic to turn after the iceberg was sighted.
+Sea tests were performed for the British inquiry in May, to establish how quickly the ship could turn two points at various speeds, to approximate how long it would have taken Titanic to turn after the iceberg was sighted.